 But most of us are small business owners.
 As bloggers and small business owners, we don’t have the budget to hire a consultant or appoint someone to handle the ADA compliance changes.

-So, use this ADA and WCAG compliance checklist for websites and tips to make your website more accessible.
+So, use this ADA and WCAG compliance checklist for websites and tips to make your website accessible and compliant.

 FAQs on ADA Website Compliance